-5.2.1.3.
-Means of communication
+5.2.3.
+Means of communication beyond the incident scenes

-Communication is as a key element in CBRNe threats and incidents and it is composed of remote information flow including media and local sharing of information at the operation ground.
-This chapter describes the examples of communication means mentioned in the analysed SOPs as well as some modern tools which have potential for wider acceptance among response agencies.
+Communication is a key element in CBRNe threats and incidents and it is composed of remote information flow including media and local sharing of information at the operation ground.
+This chapter describes the examples of communication means mentioned in the analysed SOPs as well as some modern tools which have the potential for wider acceptance among response agencies.

-There is legal right to directly enter radio broadcast and television which could be used in case of serious mass event.
-This option is rather considered for warning of emergency situation connected to large area leakage like nuclear power plant accident which requires measures for sheltering or evacuation.
-Reaching a majority of population by TV or radio broadcast requires trigger signal to attract attention.
+There is a legal right to directly enter radio broadcast and television which could be used in case of a serious mass event.
+This option is rather considered for warning of an emergency situation connected to large area leakage like a nuclear power plant accident which requires measures for sheltering or evacuation.
+Reaching a majority of population by TV or radio broadcast requires a trigger signal to attract attention.
 Traditionally sirens are used as the signal of emergency which is localised in the inhabited or industrial areas.
 Area density of the sirens mostly allows poor focus of the warning but it is very apparent.
 There are attempts to involve new means of communication based on mobile phones.

-System of sirens and other methods for population warning was identified in the study entitled "Proposed new directions to advance civil protection system in the Czech Republic" funded by the EU Civil Protection (EU Grant Agreement no. 808786).
-Siren network is maintained at least in 12 European countries (Denmark, Estonia, France, Croatia, Italy, Latvia, Lithuania, Germany, Norway, Slovenia, Sweden and United Kingdom).
-Trigger of the siren signal is mostly controlled by civil protection services of FRS but it is available for use to relevant stakeholders (police namely in Denmark).
+System of sirens and other methods for population warning were identified in the study entitled "Proposed new directions to advance civil protection system in the Czech Republic" funded by the EU Civil Protection (EU Grant Agreement no. 808786).
+The siren network is maintained at least in 12 European countries (Denmark, Estonia, France, Croatia, Italy, Latvia, Lithuania, Germany, Norway, Slovenia, Sweden and United Kingdom).
+The trigger of the siren signal is mostly controlled by civil protection services of FRS but it is available for use to relevant stakeholders (police namely in Denmark).